BANISH NOISE FROM YOUR STUDIO

 - On unbalanced cables, disconnect the shield at one end.

-- Where you break the shield, make sure no strands remain, and that the cord clamp does not make contact with the shield.
+- Where you break the shield, make sure no strands remain, and that the cord clamp does not make contact with

-- If it is possible that all cables except the ground-loop breaker cable could be disconnected, connect the disconnected shield to its
+- If it is possible that all cables except the ground-loop breaker cable could be disconnected, connect the

-terminal through a 10 ohm resistor.
+disconnected shield to its terminal through a 10 ohm resistor.
 It is a good idea to do this anyway.

 - Cut a standard cable in two about two feet from one end.